 Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 For many people, apartment living is a transitional arrangement that will eventually lead to moving into a house.
-The challenge becomes how to furnish an apartment with pieces that will grow with you when you become a homeowner.
-It requires forethought, planning and sometimes spending a little more now for a bigger payoff later.
-But stocking an apartment with long-lasting furniture doesn't have to break the bank or cramp your style.
+The challenge becomes furnishing an apartment with pieces that will grow with you when you become a homeowner.
+Stocking an apartment with long-lasting furniture doesn't have to break the bank or cramp your style.

 Wood is Good